justincasher/justincasher.github.io/machine learning/Autoformalizer/Autoformalizer.md

 ---

 We see that, although the proof is wordy, it is logically correct.
 I am currently writing a script which takes every single statement in Mathlib4 and creates an English counterpart for it.
+This script will likely create multiple English counterparts to each statement, in order to diversify the training dataset.

-###### An approximate autoformalizer
+###### Approximating an autoformalizer

-&emsp;
+&emsp; Our foundational training dataset will allow us to create a model with some syntactic understanding of Lean.
+However, this will be far from sufficient, and our program will likely need multiple separate components.
+For instance, I believe that we can train a generational adversarial network (GAN) to focus purely on translating our main statements (theorems, lemmas, etc.) from English to Lean.
+Then, we can use a guided form of reinforcement learning, akin to how DeepMind solved IMO problems after they were formalized in Lean, to complete the proof.
+The key here is that, by providing the network with the English proof, the reinforcement learning should go much more smoothly: DeepMind's program was incapable of solving a few problems, and took days to think on others.
+Throughout this process, we will use RAG to provide the network with relevant Lean statements.
+Here is a diagram:

 ###### A formalized tree of mathematics